clarasoft-it/CFS-400-Clarasoft-Foundation-Server-for-AS400/README.md

 CFS-400 is a TCP server platform for AS400.
 More specifically, CFS-400 is:

-*A generic TCP server implementation that enables ILE RPG developpers that wish to create and expose their own network services
+*A generic TCP server implementation that enables ILE RPG developpers to create and expose their own network services

 *A software development kit for ILE RPG developpers who want to create their own TCP clients and services